This is the most detailed Force USA G20 review you’ll find anywhere.

 It’s not that common to need band pegs on the spotter arms, but it’s nice to have them when you need to get creative.
-Here’s a couple possible applications off the top of my head:
+Here are some possible applications off the top of my head:

 - Attaching bands across the spotter arms to hold your legs down when doing lat pulldowns in the center of the functional trainer.

 - NOTE: When testing this pulldown setup, I personally preferred using the Smith machine to hold my legs down.

 - Setting bands between the spotter arms to add band assistance when doing band-assisted pull ups.

 - Setting the spotter arms near the lowest setting and stretching the bands across them.
 Then getting underneath the bands to do band-resisted hip thrusts.

 In terms of practical measurements to know for the spotters, the lowest possible position is 9.5″ from the floor to the surface of the spotter arms.

 This is quite low, and it’s great if you want to do low rack pulls since it puts you just a bit higher than if the bar was on the floor with 45s on.
 You can then increase the height in 2″ increments.